doug919/corenlp_dtree_visualizer/README.md

 Visualize dependency trees for Stanford CoreNLP outputs with Spacy

 # Motivation
-I just found that Spacy has an amazing visualizer and this project bridges the gap between the CoreNLP parsing output and it.
+I just found that Spacy has an amazing visualizer that we should explore more and this project bridges the gap between the CoreNLP parsing output and it.

+# Examples
 ```python
 import spacy
 from spacy import displacy